 But, hiring a guide is still more beneficial as the guide will be knowledgeable about the local culture and natural environment.
 Similarly, when you are employing someone, it will help them to financially support their family.

 Fit people on average are able to complete the Everest Base Camp Trek.
 The Everest Base Camp Trekking in Nepal goes slow and steady.
 Few stops are also taken for acclimatization.

 However, you can prepare yourself by doing cardiovascular exercises like cycling and hiking before the trek

-How to pack for the trek?
+How to pack for Everest Base Camp Trekking in Nepal?

 You should always pack lightly.
-Down jacket, Fleece jacket (lightweight casual jacket) and thermal wear is a must as the temperature decreases along with the increase in the height from sea level.
-Long pants, sweatshirts or t-shirts (that wicks away sweat) and fleece jacket should also be packed.
+Down jacket, Fleece jacket (lightweight casual jacket), and thermal wear is a must as the temperature decreases along with the increase in the height from sea level.
+Long pants, sweatshirts or t-shirts (that wicks away sweat), and fleece jacket should also be packed.